GetOutOfMyBakery/getoutofmybakery.github.io/_posts/2024-03-18-influencing-change-like-a-rock-ant.md

 The short _TL;DW_ version is: [`swarm intelligence`][swarm-intelligence], but there's so much more going on.

-When an existing nest is compromised, individuals ants venture out, exploring for a new potential nest.
+When an existing nest is compromised, individual ants venture out, exploring for a new potential nest.
 There's no hierarchy, no leader making the dictate or the decisions, just some simple rules and behaviours that any ant can follow:
 - they map out a new nest to see if it's a viable option
-- they then recruit another ant via a strategy of "Tandem Running": 'Hey, come check out what I just found!"
+- they then recruit another ant via a strategy of ["tandem running"][tandem-running]: "Hey, come check out what I just found!"
 - each recruited ant in turn becomes a recruiter, a force multiplier, and goes to recruit another ant of their own
 - 1 ant becomes 2 ants, becomes 4, becomes 8 (exponential adoption)
 - as soon as a critical number is reached -- and "this can be as few as 10" -- they proceed to the next phase